MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/automated-investigation-response-office.md

 Security playbooks are back-end policies that are at the heart of automation in Microsoft Threat Protection.
 The security playbooks provided in AIR are based on common real-world security scenarios.
 A security playbook is launched automatically when an alert is triggered within your organization.
 Once the alert triggers, the associated playbook is run automatically.
 The playbook runs an investigation, looking at all the associated metadata (including email messages, users, subjects, senders, etc.).
 Based on the playbook's findings, AIR recommends a set of actions that your organization's security team can take to control and mitigate the threat.

 The security playbooks you'll get with AIR are designed to tackle the most frequent threats that organizations face today.
-They're based on input from Security Operations and Incident Response teams, including those who help defend Microsoft and our customers assets.
+They're based on input from Security Operations and Incident Response teams, including those who help defend Microsoft and our customers' assets.

 ### Security playbooks are rolling out in phases